-Bar the psychotic GLA 45 AMG model, this 250 4MATIC is the quickest variant in the range.
+Since the demise of the psychotic GLA 45 AMG model, this 250 4MATIC is now the quickest variant in the range.
 The engineering has an inherent rectitude to it; all-wheel drive, with the motive force coming from a 2.0-litre turbo petrol engine.
 Stop us if you've heard that one before.
-In this guise, the 1991cc four makes 208bhp, which is enough to punt the GLA to 60mph in a more than respectable 6.9 seconds before running out of go at a brisk 143mph.
+In this guise, the 1991cc four makes 211hp, which is enough to punt the GLA to 62mph in a more than respectable 6.9 seconds before running out of go at a brisk 143mph.
 Torque is rated at 350Nm at just 1,200rpm, besting Audi and BMW's efforts quite easily here.
 It's deployed via a seven-speed twin-clutch gearbox, which offers a manual mode, although it's best left in Sport.
 In normal, it continually tries to shuffle into seventh at the earliest opportunity for fuel efficiency purposes and as a result can feel a little dull-witted when you attempt to prod it into action.

-Ride quality is firmish but acceptable on the 18-inch wheels worn by the SE models, but deteriorates quite sharply if you choose the 19-inch options.
-The default suspension set-up on SE models is Comfort, but the AMG Line versions ride on 15mm lower sports suspension.
+Ride quality is firmish but acceptable given that with standard AMG Line trim, this variant rides on 15mm lower sports suspension.
 The 4MATIC system is a permanent all-wheel drive set-up featuring fully variable torque distribution.
 The components of the 4MATIC system include the power take-off to the rear axle that is integrated into the 7G-DCT automatic dual clutch transmission, plus the rear-axle gear with integrated, electrohydraulically controlled multi-disc clutch.
 There's also DSR (Downhill Speed Regulation) and an off-road transmission mode as standard.
 When the off-road transmission mode is selected, the gearshift points and accelerator characteristics are modified to better suit off-road driving.
 Ground clearance will clearly limit the GLA's ultimate capabilities in the rough and few owners will venture onto anything other than a gravel track, but this looks to be a vehicle with a certain inbuilt versatility.

 Design and Build